Dear First Generation College Student,

 - Lack of prior practice reading (e.g., no library visits or books around the house due to lack of funds, free time, or low priority/value);

-- Lack of K-12 homework help (e.g., no available time with parent, or parent unable to tackle homework, and no funds for tutors);
+- Lack of K-12 homework help (e.g., no available time with a parent, parent unable to tackle homework, or no funds for tutors);

-- No direct instruction of reading skills and strategies in secondary school (i.e., generally middle and high schools focus more on writing skills in English class); and
+- No direct instruction of reading skills and strategies in secondary school (i.e., generally secondary schools focus soley on writing skills in English class); and

 - Peer or family pressure for the practical status quo.

 Lacking academic vocabulary is a snowball effect because with each scholastic year, more vocabulary is taught or otherwise required of you.
 Don’t fret, with a lot of effort and a growth mindset, you can decrease the gap between you and your high-achieving peers.
 Tackle your reading assignments early by previewing (skimming and scanning) and looking up unknown words.
 Keep a log of useful words to reuse in your writing assignments.
-Use software applications such as electronic flashcards or Grammarly (suggests replacement of overused words or misuse along with syntax and spelling errors).
+Use software applications such as electronic flashcards and Grammarly.